River and creek environments fact sheet | Field of Mars EEC

 Image attributions

-A river environment – Field of Mars EEC (original illustration).
+A river and creek environment – Field of Mars EEC (original illustration).

 The Lane Cove River catchment includes creeks, pools, banks and riparian vegetation. – ‘(1)upper Lane Cove River.jpg’ by Sardaka.
 Creative Commons Attribution 3.0 Unported licence.
 Available at: https://commons.wikimedia.org/wiki/File:(1)upper_Lane_Cove_River.jpg